 A page in the Instruction and Assessment Planner in Educator Portal that displays details about one student at a time for each Essential Element and linkage level.
-During both the required fall and spring windows, test administrators use the Student View Page for several actions for each student (i.e., creating a plan and assigning a testlet).
-The system will display information about the student's testing progress, including whether the student achieved mastery of an Essential Element at the linkage level tested.
-The system will also indicate on the Student View Page when the student meets blueprint requirements.
+During the optional instructionally embedded assessment window, test administrators use the Student View Page for several instruction and assessment actions for each student (i.e., creating a plan and assigning a testlet).
+The system will display information about the student's testing progress and will indicate whether the student achieved mastery of an Essential Element at the linkage level tested.